CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 Build a robot out of Pizza boxes at 4am because your previous plan fell apart?
 Then this prize is for you!

-#### Prize for Best Beginner Hack

-Prize for teams comprised of 50% Beginners which create a great project!

 ## Schedule

 Our schedule is the following (subject to change, it's a hackathon!):